Welcome to today's edition of the Rush 24-7 podcast.

 Here we go.

-That's what a Hall of Famer is.
+And I said, wow, that's what a Hall of Fame really is.

 Certainly I am not that.